What To Expect

 Rec & Ed camps are active and fun!
 Whether it's an enrichment or sports camp, our camps feature:

-A typical counselor to camper ratio of 15 to 1
+A counselor to camper ratio of 12 to 1

 Both quiet and louder times during the day

-Campers bring packed lunches to camp.
-Lunches are kept at room temperature for the morning.
-There are several ways to keep packed lunches safe to eat:
+Children registered for a full-day camp (9am-4pm) will need to bring a lunch and a few snacks.
+Packed lunches at camp are often kept at room temperature for 4-6 hours.
+There are several ways to keep a packed lunch safe to eat: